Aaxhirrr/moonshot/README.md

 # moonshot

-moonshot is a scripted hackathon demo for showing the economic cost of wasted AI context in large-codebase developer workflows.
+moonshot is a hackathon demo for showing the economic cost of wasted AI context in large-codebase developer workflows.

 The core demo compares two runs of the same task: